 In the narrower sense the Christian church is only those people who genuinely are Christians, believers in Christ as their Saviour.
 They are 'holy' people ('saints') because by faith they have the forgiveness of sins.
 At the same time, they are sinners.
 This means that there will never ever be a perfect church; it will always be an assembly of people who live only by God's gracious forgiveness.
-The Lutheran Confessions say: 'The church . . . is mainly an

-When the word of God is taught or proclaimed and when God's special gifts of baptism and the Lord's Supper are celebrated, the Holy Spirit is present and active to build up the family of God.
-This family is called the church.
-(Theological Foundations of LIFE curriculum) association of faith and of the Holy Spirit in (people's) hearts . . .
-The following phrase, "the communion of saints". seems to have been added to explain what "church" means. namely, the assembly of saints who share the association of the same gospel or teaching and of the same Holy Spirit, who renews, consecrates and governs their hearts' (Book of Concord p169).
+The Lutheran Confessions say: 'The church . . . is mainly an association of faith and of the Holy Spirit in (people's) hearts.. . .
+The following phrase, "the communion of saints", seems to have been added to explain what "church" means, namely, the assembly of saints who share the association of the same gospel or teaching and of the same Holy Spirit, who renews, consecrates and governs their hearts' (Book of Concord p169).

 When we describe this church as 'catholic' (universal), we mean that it exists all over the world - wherever the gospel of Jesus Christ is proclaimed and the sacraments of baptism and holy communion are used according to Christ's command.
 A Christian congregation -Christians gathered around the word and sacraments - is the church of Jesus Christ in a particular locality.
 There are members of the holy Christian church in every Christian denomination and congregation.
-Through the gospel and sacraments the Holy Spirit calls people to Jesus, brings them together into the church, leads them to know and trust Jesus, makes them holy, and keeps them with Jesus in the Christian faith (Third Part of the Apostles' Creed, Small Catechism, Martin Luther).
+Through the gospel and sacraments the Holy Spirit calls people to Jesus, brings them together into the church, leads them to know and trust Jesus, makes them holv, and keeps them with Jesus in the Christian faith (Third Part of the Apostles' Creed, Small Catechism, Martin Luther).